bleeptrack/picoplanet/README.md

 - Connect your PicoPlanet to your PC.
 A drive called PLANETBOOT should appear.
 - Place the firmware on the PLANETBOOT drive and wait for a moment.
 PLANETBOOT will dismount and a new drive called CIRCUITPY will appear.
 - More information on Circuit Python can be found here: [CPY getting started](https://learn.adafruit.com/welcome-to-circuitpython)
+- In case you want to update your Circuit Python Version, you need to bring your board back to bootloader mode.
+This can be done by connecting a wire to the GND pin on the backside and double tap the RESET pad with the other end of the wire.
+The PLANETBOOT drive should appear now and you can place the updated firmware in the drive.
+See [example video](https://youtu.be/1Hi12uxtpS8).

 #### Arduino
 - In your Arduino IDE, unter File > Preferences add `https://boards.bleeptrack.de/package_bleeptrack_index.json` to "Additional Boards Manager URLs"